How wearables are becoming important for nutrition

 Market examples of wearables providing Personalized nutrition and lifestyle advice

 • Supersapiens delivers Abbott Libre Sense glucose sport biosensor measuring real-time blood glucose levels.
-The Supersaphiens app gives personalized guidance to improve fueling efficiency and performance.
+The Supersaphiens app gives personalized guidance to improve fueling efficiency and performance (now closed).

 • Apple Watch & InsideTracker partnership allows users to integrate activity tracking features of Apple Watch with the InsideTracker personalized guidance to reach fitness goals and tips for sleep optimization.